jeremiah-c-leary/vhdl-style-guide/docs/continuous_integration_servers.rst

 VSG can generate a report of an analysis in JUnit XML format.
 This report will include the filename along with any errors detected.
-The rule which was violated, the line number where the violation occured, and the proposed solution are provided.
+The rule which was violated, the line number where the violation occurred, and the proposed solution are provided.

 This report can be used in most CI server applications to create a test report.
 Refer to the documentation of your CI server application for how to integrate the JUnit report.